alovajs/alovajs.github.io/v2/tutorial/strategy/seamless-data-interaction/what-more.md

 ## Save additional operation data

-When creating or editing a data item, the previous chapters only saved the echo data to `silentMethod.reviewData`, if there are some additional data that need to be recorded, such as the menu options of the edit page, etc., we also need to record them to ensure They can also be selected when the network is disconnected.
+When creating or editing a data item, the previous chapters only saved the echo data to `silentMethod.reviewData`, if there are some additional data that need to be recorded, such as the menu options of the edit page, etc.  we also need to record them to ensure They can also be selected when the network is disconnected.
 At this time, these data are mounted on the silentMethod instance and persisted together.

 Generally speaking, you can save persistent data with any property name, but an error will be reported in typescript, so the `silentMethod.extraData` attribute is specified for you as the storage field for extra data, remember to use `silentMethod.save()` for persistence data.